 3. Set working hours

 If people think you are available 24/7 they will try to contact you 24/7.
 Set your hours and keep to them.
-If, for example, you do provide emergency services, such as being an emergency locksmith, ensure you make some time for yourself.
+If, for example, you do provide emergency services, such as being an emergency locksmith, ensure you take some time for yourself.

 4. Learn your fatigue level

 Get to know your body and your mental health.
-If you know you become stressed and tired after 12 weeks then plan and book your holidays in advance so you can prepare for time off and also utilise your holiday breaks more effectively.
+If you know you become stressed and tired after 12 weeks then plan and organise your holidays in advance so you can prepare for time off and also utilise your holiday breaks more effectively.
 This will allow you to complete work by certain dates (SMART goaling) and also allow you to enjoy your time away from work much more.

 Know how to break down your money.
 Consider the known and the unknown (especially after 2020).
 Some things you should always think about are:-